 Note that in any situation outside of the norm, such as if it is claimed that a ballot was cast without a voter’s permission, legal procedure is to have that voter cast a provisional ballot.
 Such situations are the core purpose of provisional ballots.
 Once a ballot has been cast in an individual’s name they will not be permitted to cast another non-provisional ballot under any circumstances.

 When the DS200 Tabulator displays the overvoted ballot screen, you should let the Tabulator Assistant (the person watching the machine) know and they will explain your choices to you.
-You can either cast the ballot, which treats the overvoted contest as blank but counts all correctly voted contests, or you may ask that the ballot be returned, that ballot will be spoiled, then you may vote a new ballot.
+You can either cast the ballot, which treats the overvoted contest as blank but counts all correctly voted contests, or you may ask that the ballot be returned, the ballot is spoiled, and you may vote a new ballot.
 See FAQ question “What does it mean to ‘spoil’ a ballot?” for more information on ballot spoiling.

 Under state law (08 NCAC 10B .0104(B)), a voter may redo their ballot up to three times (for a total of four attempts at voting properly).
 Regardless of circumstances, a fourth attempt at casting a ballot is a voter’s final attempt at casting a ballot through the DS200 Tabulator.
-Any disputed circumstances are handled through provisional voting.
+Any subsequent ballot voted after four attempts must be a provisional ballot.

 Provisional voting currently results when a voter has shown up to a One Stop Early Voting site or an Election Day polling place to vote and for whatever reason their eligibility cannot be verified, or in any other circumstance where a voter insists upon voting a ballot but election officials are unable to legally tabulate it immediately.

-Because of the Help America Vote Act of 2002 (HAVA), it is Federal law that any voter whose eligibility to vote is disputed must be given a provisional ballot.
+Pursuant to the Help America Vote Act of 2002 (HAVA), it is Federal law that any voter whose eligibility to vote cannot be verified must be given a provisional ballot if one is requested.
 The provisional process, as it is in North Carolina (which is also fairly consistent across all 50 states with slightly differing situational information), involves a voter filling out a ballot and answering a precinct judge’s questions to provide information necessary for researching the voter’s eligibility to vote during canvass week after Election Day.

 Once the process is completed, the judge seals the ballot in an envelope and keeps it in a separate secure container designated as ‘provisional’.
 Provisional ballots are never tabulated at the time they are filled out.